 WELL BEINGS: Mental Health in the Classroom

-Join us for a livestream event and discussion as we hear from students about their mental health journeys, as well as mental health professionals and educators who help at-risk students get the help they need.
+Hear from students about their mental health journeys, as well as mental health professionals and educators who help at-risk students get the help they need.

 Sheri Dawson, R.N., Director, Division of Behavioral Health, Nebraska Department of Health and Human Services, Lincoln, Neb.

 Since 2001, Dawson has held several different roles within the department, including Deputy Director of Community-Based Services, QI and Managed Care Administrator, Program Specialist and Nurse Surveyor/Consultant.

 Dana Tewahade, Licensed Mental Health Practitioner, Chadron Public Schools, Chadron, Neb.